EMMC-ASBL/tripper/docs/datadoc/documenting-a-resource.md

 | :a  | http://example.com/a.txt |
 | :b  | http://example.com/b.txt |

-correspond to the following turtle representation:
+corresponds to the following turtle representation:

 ```turtle
 :a dcat:distribution [